Preparing to Transfer to Another College/University

 Credits earned at foreign post-secondary institutions may also be transferred, subject to review and approval of the Department Chairperson or Dean's designee from the division in which the student matriculates.

 Students applying for foreign credit transfer credit must submit an official evaluation of foreign educational credentials from an accredited evaluation agency (member of NACES).
-Although there are many credential services to chose from, the following two credentialing agencies have been widely accepted at BCC and other U.S. Colleges & Universities:
+Although there are many credential services to choose from, the following two credentialing agencies have been widely accepted at SUNY Broome and other U.S. Colleges & Universities: